andy4thehuynh/andy4thehuynh.github.io/content/blog/create-affiliate-links-for-accounts.md

 +++
-draft = false
 author = "Andy Huynh"
-date = "2016-08-31T17:26:11-07:00"
+categories = ["Vim", "Tutorial"] date = "2016-08-31T17:26:11-07:00"
-title = "Tutorial - Create Affiliate Links for Accounts"
+title = "WTF are Affiliate Links?" description = "Tutorial - Create Affiliate Links for User Accounts" type = "post"
 +++

 Your SaaS project is taking off and you're making $$.
 Customers want to sell your product.
 Let's utilize Rails to create affiliate links so customer accounts will sell for you.